jaindinkar/micropython_datalogger_esp8266/README.md

 # micropython_datalogger_esp8266

 A simple MicroPython script for data logging environmental sensors on ESP8266 board with OLED data display.
 This project follows SemVer-v2.0.0 guidelines for it's new releases/tags.
+Libs used in this project are freezed(.mpy), using [mpy-cross](https://github.com/micropython/micropython/tree/master/mpy-cross).

 ## Project Setup:
 Wiring Diagram: